 Other German-language dramatists of the first half of the 19th century are (in alphabetical order): Charlotte Birch-Pfeiffer, Christian Dietrich Grabbe, Franz Grillparzer, Friedrich Hebbel, Johann Nestroy, Ferdinand Raimund.

-In the 1830s Karl Immermann and Jeremias Gotthelf produced the first realist novels in German.
+In the 1830s Karl Immermann, Jeremias Gotthelf and Willibald Alexis produced the first major realist novels in German.

 In 1845 Heinrich Hoffmann published Struwwelpeter, a famous book for children.

-In the 1830s and 1840s a loose association of political poets and writers known as Junges Deutschland became prominent: this included Ludwig Börne, Franz Dingelstedt, Hoffmann von Fallersleben, Ferdinand Freiligrath, Adolf Glassbrenner, Karl Gutzkow, Heinrich Heine, Georg Herwegh, Heinrich Laube, Georg Weerth.
+In the 1830s and 1840s a loose association of political poets and writers known as Das Junge Deutschland; Young Germany became prominent: this included Franz Dingelstedt, Hoffmann von Fallersleben, Ferdinand Freiligrath, Karl Gutzkow, Georg Herwegh, Heinrich Laube and Georg Weerth.

-The first half of the 19th century also saw the publication of philosophical works by Feuerbach, Fichte, Hegel, Marx, Schelling, Schleiermacher and Schopenhauer.
+The first half of the 19th century also saw the publication of philosophical works by Feuerbach, Fichte, Hegel, Marx and Engels, Schelling, Schleiermacher and Schopenhauer, scientific studies by Alexander von Humboldt, and linguistic studies by Wilhelm von Humboldt.

 In the second half of the 19th century the preferred mode of literature was realist fiction (sometimes called ‘poetischer Realismus’; ‘poetic realism’ or ‘bürgerlicher Realismus’; ‘bourgeois realism’).
 The genre of the novella (Novelle) was richly developed.